edgedb/easy-edgedb/chapter18/index.md

 ## Triggers

-Let's give some thought to the actual users of our game - the people who will be signing up to make player characters to try to save the world from (or to help?)
+Let's give some thought to the actual users of our game - the people who will be signing up to make player characters to try to save the world from (or to help??)
 Count Dracula.

-However the game takes shape, it will require some sort of account type to hold the information for the people using our game.
+However the game takes shape, it will require some sort of account type to hold the information for the people using our game in real life.
 A simplified example of what we might need is as follows:

 ```sdl
 type Account {